meetwudi/uml-project/use-case/Reschedule-Delivery.md

 ### Brief Introduction
-If the customer is not at home and no agent for him or her,the delivery must be rescheduled upon the agreement with the customer.
+If the customer is not at home and no agent for him or her, the delivery must be rescheduled upon the agreement with the customer.

 ### Initial Step-by-Step Description